solana-developers/solana-cookbook/docs/th/guides/feature-parity-testing.md

 ## เรื่องน่ารู้

 ::: tip Fact Sheet
-- Features are capabilities that are introduced to Solana validators and require activation to be used.
+- Features are capabilities that are introduced to Solana validators และ require activation to be used.
 - Features may be activated in one cluster (e.g. testnet) but not so in another (e.g. mainnet-beta).
 - However; when running default `solana-test-validator` locally, all available features in your Solana version are automagically activated.
-The result is that when testing locally, the capabilities and results of your testing may not be the same when deploying and running in a different cluster!
+The result is that when testing locally, the capabilities และ results of your testing may not be the same when deploying และ running in a different cluster!
 :::

 ## Scenario
-Assume you have a Transaction that contained three (3) instructions and each instruction consumes approximately 100_000 Compute Units (CU).
+Assume you have a Transaction that contained three (3) instructions และ each instruction consumes approximately 100_000 Compute Units (CU).
 When running in a Solana 1.8.x version, you would observe your instruction CU consumption similar to:

 | Instruction | Starting CU | Execution | Remaining CU|